Zip Pay - Terms and Conditions

 - BPAY from any participating financial institution (please refer to your Statement or the Zip Customer Centre for further information on how to make a repayment to us Using BPAY); or

-- by signing in to your account at www.zip.co and using one of the payment methods identified; or
+- direct debit from or by signing in to your account at the Zip Website or via the Zip App and using one of the payment methods identified; or

 - Account Limit

-Your Account Limit is the amount specified in the Zip Pay Schedule or such other amount as we may authorise.
+Your Account Limit is the amount specified in the Zip Pay Schedule or such other amount as we may agree with you, or notify you of under clause 20.
 Subject to any Transaction limits you may Drawdown up to your Account Limit.
 You must ensure that you do not exceed your Account Limit.
 If your Account Limit is reached or exceeded fees and Government charges will continue to be charged to your Account even if debiting these items results in you exceeding your Account Limit.
 Your Account Limit does not change because your Account balance exceeds your Account Limit.
 Any excess above your Account Limit shall be immediately repayable by you without the necessity for Zip to demand repayment.
 Should your Account reach the Account Limit, you should not initiate and we may not authorise further Transactions on your Account.

 We may increase your Account Limit at your request or with your written consent, subject to our approval.
 You may request us to reduce your Account Limit at any time.